Non-deductible Expenses Definition

 4. Charitable Contributions

-Since Schedule C is for partnerships and corporations, single owners cannot deduct contributions.
+Since Schedule C is for partnerships and corporations, single self-employed business owners cannot deduct contributions.
 The Internal Revenue Service would consider this a nondeductible personal cost.
 Similar considerations apply to a single-member LLC (LLC).
 However, corporations may claim tax breaks on their behalf since the general rule or law recognizes them as legal persons.

 5. Commuting Expenses